 More than 2.6 million refugees are living in 26 camps inside Turkey, he told reporters at the news conference Friday.

 Any potential ceasefire would not apply to terrorist organizations operating in Syria.
 And Kerry stressed that the longer the conflict persists there, the more extremists have to gain.

-He also said that the real test of talks will be whether all the parties involved honor their commitments and implement them.
+Kerry also said that the real test of talks will be whether all the parties involved honor their commitments and implement them in reality.
 Ending the five-year civil war will require a plan for a political transition, he said.

 The Syrian uprising began in March 2011.
-At least 250,000 people have died and 12 million have been displaced because of the conflict, according to the United Nations.
+At least 250,000 people have died and 12 million displaced because of the conflict, according to the United Nations.

 “What we have here are words on paper.
 What we need to see in the next few days are actions on the ground,” Kerry told reporters.

-His point was echoed by Lavrov, the Russian foreign minister, who spoke at the same news conference in Munich.
+His point was echoed by Russian Foreign Minister Sergey Lavrov, who spoke at the same news conference in Munich.